SoggyRhino/4337-Project1/devlog.md

      handle carriage returns and newlines

-### (October 24 11am)
+### (October 24 5 pm)

-Project is now pretty much complete, besides final clean up all that remains is
+Completed the project.
+Cleaned up the code, and made some minor changes to better match the project instructions.

+Completed the README.md